Oluwafunmilade-A/Geodev-Lab-Project/README.md

-# Geodev-Lab-Project
+# My GeoDev Lab Africa project

-Which settled areas in Ibadan North LGA are farthest from mapped waste collection or waste disposal points?
+Which settled areas in Ibadan North LGA, Oyo State, are farthest from mapped waste collection or waste disposal points?

+Built over twelve months with GeoDev Lab Africa, Cohort One.

+See project-brief.md for the full brief.